oras-project/artifacts-spec/descriptor.md

   This property exists so that a client will have an expected size for the content before processing.
   If the length of the retrieved content does not match the specified length, the content SHOULD NOT be trusted.

+- **`annotations`** *string-string map*

+    This OPTIONAL property contains arbitrary metadata for this descriptor.
+    This OPTIONAL property MUST use the [annotation rules][annotation-rules].

 - **`artifactType`** *string*

   This OPTIONAL property defines the type or Artifact, differentiating artifacts that use the `application/vnd.oras.manifest`.
 When the descriptor is used for blobs, this property MUST be empty.

+Descriptors pointing to `application/vnd.oci.image.manifest.v1+json` SHOULD include the extended field `platform`, see [Image Index Property Descriptions][image-descriptor] for details.

 ## Digests

 The _digest_ property of a Descriptor acts as a content identifier, enabling [content addressability](http://en.wikipedia.org/wiki/Content-addressable_storage).